rowan01g/Fission-for-Answers/README.md

 <br>
 In **code optimisation**, AI was able to suggest areas in which the code could be made shorter/more effective, and suggest alternative work-arounds for design.
 This was most appropriate in the CSS and HTML of the wesbite, as JavaScript information tended to be less reliable, although a useful tool nonetheless.
 <br>
 Finally, AI was a useful tool in the intial planning stage, such as in the generation and optimisation of the [User Stories](#user-stories).
 AI was also used to suggest initial **code generation**, to give an idea of where to start - although this was not used in the final project.

+# General Project Reflections

 # Contribution